top of page

 'How curiously one is changed by the addition ... of a friend ...
 Yet how painful to be recalled, to be mitigated, to have one's self adulterated, mixed up, become part of another.
 As he approaches, I become not myself but Neville mixed with somebody - with whom? - with Bernard?
 Yes, it is Bernard...'

 I love how Woolf captures, here, the impact of Bernard's presence on Neville's experience of 'being Neville'.
 Through Neville's interior monologue we understand that he anticipates his essence will be diluted by his friend's arrival.
-He will become 'the version of Neville that emerges in Bernard's presence'.
+He will become 'the version of Neville that exists in Bernard's presence'.

 bottom of page